Everybody's got a different circle of competence. The important thing is not how big the circle is. The important thing is staying inside the circle.

 2. Soft Skills: These include the less tangible skills that impact how effectively individuals work and interact with others.
 Soft skills are critical for navigating workplace dynamics and include traits like communication, teamwork, adaptability, and problem-solving.
 These skills enhance an employee's interactions and performance in a collaborative work environment.

-Understanding and developing both hard and soft job competencies can significantly affect career progression and effectiveness in various roles.
+Understanding and developing both hard and soft job skills and competencies can significantly affect career progression and effectiveness in various roles.
 They provide a framework for evaluating job performance and are essential for both personal development and organizational growth.

 91% of talent professionals and hiring managers prioritize soft skills in recruitment, and 89% link bad hires to a lack of these skills.